K3ith4k/jeweltech-App/README.md

 A full-stack web application designed for managing employees and tasks within an organization.

-🚀 Features of the a jewelTech Organizational system
+🚀 Features of the jewelTech Organizational system

 - Role-based authentication (Admin & Employee)
 - Admin dashboard for assigning tasks